ilyasergey/YSC2229/source/wsl.rst

    from the terminal.
 You should get the output ``4.10.0``, which is the version of the OCaml compiler we have just installed.

-5. **If you're planning to use VSCode instead, please, skip to the step 10.**
+5. **If you're planning to use VSCode instead of Emacs, please, skip to the step 10.**

    Now we need to install the OCaml support for Emacs.
 As an Emacs-like editor, I suggest to use `Aquamacs <http://aquamacs.org/>`_.
 Please, download and